 - What are suitable alternatives to webRTC?

 Almost everyone uses the Internet for work or entertainment but few people know how to stay safe when browsing.
-You are aware of the basic concept like ‘browser’, ‘IP address’ and the likes but that’s not all.

 Your privacy and safety online also depend on things such as browser plugins (or extensions).
 This is where webRTC comes in.